jburnhams/quake2/quake2ts/docs/progress.md

 - Expanded the root build to run the TypeScript project references and every workspace package/app's own `build` script so the entire `quake2ts` tree (engine, game, client, tools, shared, and viewer) is exercised consistently.
 - Prepped `@quake2ts/shared` for publication by emitting dual CJS/ESM bundles plus a browser-friendly IIFE build via tsup, while the TypeScript project reference now produces declaration-only output so workspace builds keep `.d.ts` artifacts separate from runtime bundles.
 - Rounded out the shared vec3 toolkit with the rerelease `q_vec3.h` bounds and rotation helpers (`ClearBounds`, `AddPointToBounds`, `boxes_intersect`, `R_ConcatRotations`, `RotatePointAroundVector`) so weapon offsets, collision checks, and camera math can reuse the same primitives as the C++ code, complete with Vitest coverage verifying matrix concatenation and arbitrary-axis rotations.
+- Introduced a shared water/ground current helper that mirrors the `PM_WaterMove` conveyor math from `rerelease/p_move.cpp` (lines 730-765): the new module exposes the `WaterLevel` enum plus `currentVectorFromContents`, `waterCurrentVelocity`, and `groundCurrentVelocity`, each covered by Vitest cases so the CONTENTS_CURRENT_* flags and the feet-on-ground half-speed rule stay numerically aligned with the C++ original.

 ## Artifacts in this stage
 - `docs/rerelease-mapping.md`: structural map of the rerelease server/client/game modules and how they relate to the planned TypeScript/WebGL layers.